vdevmcitylp/probabilistic-neural-network/README.md

 Reference: https://easyneuralnetwork.blogspot.com/2015/01/probabilistic-neural-network.html

-The code for this tutorial is available [here](https://github.com/vdevmcitylp/probabilistic-neural-network/blob/master/pnn.py).

 ### Input Layer

 The input layer is the feature vector representation of the input.
 Normalize the data before feeding it to the network.